A woman with tattoos operates a professional film camera in a grocery store.

 Designing a Catchy Film Brand Name

-“A film’s brand name is over just a title; it’s a promise of an experience,” notes Clara Samuels, a branding expert from UCLA.
-“It should bring to mind emotion, curiosity, and touch a chord with the core theme of the film.”
+“A film’s brand name is over just a title; it’s a promise of an experience,” notes Dr. Clara Samuels, a branding expert from UCLA.
+“It should evoke emotion, curiosity, and touch a chord with the core theme of the film.”

-Picture yourself in a incredibly focused and hard-working cafe in San Francisco, sipping your artisan espresso, when you overhear a discussion about a new film titled “Starry Knights: The Galactic Quest”.
+Picture yourself in a bustling cafe in San Francisco, sipping your artisan espresso, when you overhear a discussion about a new film titled “Starry Knights: The Galactic Quest”.
 Intrigued?
 Of course, you are.
-Such a name promises not only monumental interstellar battles but perhaps a whimsical joust under a cosmic sky.
+Such a name promises not only epic interstellar battles but perhaps a whimsical joust under a cosmic sky.

 1. Relate to the Genre: A horror film with “Moonlight Bunnies” might mislead audiences into expecting a different kind of thriller.